Some Misconceptions about Cleansing...

 - Sweet Almond Oil Facial Cleanser--for Normal to Dry skin types

 - Calming Facial Cleanser for Normal/Combination/Oily skin types

-A proper cleanser is crucial for that healthy, well exfoliated, hydrated, fresh Clean Palette!
+A quality cleanser is crucial for that healthy, well-exfoliated, hydrated, refreshed Clean Palette!